Are Paid Subscriptions The Future Of Social Media? The New Members-Only App Sunroom Thinks So

 As someone who prides themselves on being sex positive, Mort is proud of the content Sunroom champions.
 “The content really makes me smile, going through the discovery feed yesterday, I was just beaming… We are more open with how women can be more expressive with their bodies or talk about sex and sexuality without being moderated,” she says, sharing her hopes for Sunroom acting as a safe alternative for those who haven’t previously felt comfortable enough to share more intimate parts of themselves on Instagram or TikTok.

 Sexologist Chantelle Otten echoes this.
-“Sex positivity is really important across every aspect of our daily life… I am a firm believer that sex positivity comes from confidence and this only comes from exposure… at school, in your friendship circles, and on social media,” she tells Refinery29 Australia.
+“Sex positivity is really important across every aspect of our daily life… I am a firm believer that sex positivity comes from confidence and this only comes from exposure… at school, in your friendship circles, and on social media,” she says.

 Advertisement